Last week we received 3 requests at Untenu to assist people with HIV: a gay man of 30; a transwoman of 28 and finally a lesbian of 28 years old.

 When she became increasingly ill a few months ago, she was too weak to work at all.
 In the clinic they found out the cause: HIV: tested too late.
 She had to be hospitalized for a month but did not have enough money, so the hospital let her sleep outside on a bed.
 Fortunately, a volunteer from Bandanh Chaktomok heard this and within 24 hours we were able to release budget to offer her better care.

-S. lived with his female partner and together they took care for a child.
-His partner died a few years ago from the effects of AIDS.
+S. lived with her partner and together they took care for a child.
+Her partner died a few years ago from the effects of AIDS.
 S. now has the care for the child.
 He earns a living as a motodop (motorbike taxi).
 Not exactly to make a fortune, plus sometimes it is a dangerous job.
-That was what S. experienced personally when he was raped by a customer at night.
+That was what S. experienced personally when she was raped by a customer at night.
 Which was probably the cause of his HIV infection and other physical complaints.

-From the capital Phnom Penh he went back to Battambang in search of his family.
-The family could not or would not help him and now S. is staying in a clinic with the child.
+From the capital Phnom Penh she went back to Battambang in search of his family.
+The family could not or would not help her and now S. is staying in a clinic with the child.
 HIV was not the only problem.
 Bandanh Chaktomok asked Untenu Foundation to pay medical and other costs.
-Here also we responded promptly in order for S. being taken care for in a clinic and enough food would be supplied for him and his child.
+Here also we responded promptly in order for S. being taken care for in a clinic and enough food would be supplied for her and his child.

 Join us by helping the LGBTIs who are living with HIV in Cambodia.
 With your contribution we are able to continue our work for them.